vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/intro.md

 ### CF target

-The CF CLI can interact with multiple installations of TAS so you need to *target* a specific installation (also called a foundation).
+The CF CLI can interact with multiple installations of *Tanzu Application Service* so you need to *target* a specific installation (also called a foundation).
 Targeting means telling your CLI about the API endpoint for a foundation.

-1. Use the `login` command to log in to your Tanzu Application Services foundation's API endpoint.
+1. Use the `login` command to log in to your
+    *Tanzu Application Service* foundation's API endpoint.

 1. Verify the CLI has targeted the correct foundation by using the `target` command.

 ## Wrap up